 |Rosetta Stone Software||$195.00|

 |Other items - $15.00 or the actual replacement cost of the item.|

 |(A processing fee of $15.00 will be added to all lost or damaged items.)|

-Fines and Fees may be paid at a Circulation Desk using cash, check, or Trojan Card.
-Credit cards, including the Trojan One Card, are not be accepted.
+Fines and Fees may be paid at the Circulation Desk using a check or your Trojan ID.
+Cash and credit cards, including the Trojan One Card, will not be accepted.
 Patrons may replace a lost item with an exact duplicate copy, but must still pay the $15.00 processing fee.

 Checks are accepted Monday-Friday 7:30 am - 4:30 pm.